Ulli-S/Ulli-S/README.md

 - 👋 Hi, I’m @Ulli-S
 - 👀 I’m interested in Midjourney
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning prompting
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on MJ prompting
 - 📫 How to reach me ...

 <!---